‘The Young And The Restless’ Recap For Monday: Phyllis Cuts A Deal

 Elsewhere, Sharon accused Rey of manipulating her, and Rey said that he didn’t, but he had no idea what she’d done when he told Sharon he loved her.
 Later, Brittany (Lauren Woodland) found out the circumstances of Sharon’s confession, and she informed authorities that Sharon planned to recant.
 Meanwhile, Michael stood by as Victoria maintained her innocence, and later on Nikki stuck to her original confession story.

 However, Phyllis immediately tried to cut a deal with Christine (Lauralee Bell).
-Inquisitr reported that Phyllis and Christine have a history, and Phyllis didn’t want to ask her for a favor, but in the end, Phyllis decided to save herself.
+The Inquisitr reported that Phyllis and Christine have a history, and Phyllis didn’t want to ask her for a favor, but in the end, Phyllis decided to save herself.
 Phyllis ultimately talked the Genoa City Police Department into giving her immunity in return for serving as the star witness in the trial against her three co-conspirators.